Brooks England B-17 ReviewPrice: $157 List | $145.00 at Competitive Cyclist

 We found the Brooks England to be comfortable, following a long break-in period.
 The tensioned leather takes time to break in.
 Once broken in, it develops a distinct sweet spot where you will always find yourself.
 Our testers preferred the other saddles in the test that utilize some sort of padding for most riding.

 The Brooks B17 did not receive high marks for performance from our testers.
-Its wide tail and short nose do not allow the rider to get into a high performance position.
-A longer nose similar to the Fizik Antares would allow the rider more position options when down in the drops on a road bike.
+Its wide tail and short nose do not allow the rider to get into a high-performance position.
+A longer nose would allow the rider more position options when down in the drops on a road bike.
 It is better suited to a more upright position, utilized by commuters and touring riders.

 The tensioned leather design does not lend itself well to many cycling disciplines such as cyclocross, road, and mountain biking.
 We liked the Brooks B17 on our commuters, touring bikes, and cruisers.